- What is brand advertising?

 - Introduction of the new product or company to the market;

-- Maintaining brand awareness around an already established brand;
+- Maintaining brand credibility and awareness around an already established brand;

 - Supporting customer loyalty and keeping your audience interested;